Non-monotonic logic: Reasoning about knowledge

 If a logic includes formulae that mean that something is not known, this logic should not be monotonic.
 Indeed, learning something that was previously not known leads to the removal of the formula specifying that this piece of knowledge is not known.
 This second change (a removal caused by an addition) violates the condition of monotonicity.
 A logic for reasoning about knowledge is the autoepistemic logic.

 Belief revision

 Belief revision is the process of changing beliefs to accommodate a new belief that might be inconsistent with the old ones.
 In the assumption that the new belief is correct, some of the old ones have to be retracted in order to maintain consistency.
-This retraction in response to an addition of a new belief makes any logic for belief revision to be non-monotonic.
+This retraction in response to an addition of a new belief makes any logic for belief revision non-monotonic.
 The belief revision approach is alternative to paraconsistent logics, which tolerate inconsistency rather than attempting to remove it.

+Proof-theoretic versus model-theoretic formalizations of non-monotonic logics

+Proof-theoretic formalization of a non-monotonic logic begins with adoption of certain non-monotonic rules of inference, and then prescribes contexts in which these non-monotonic rules may be applied in admissible deductions.
+This typically is accomplished by means of fixed-point equations that relate the sets of premises and the sets of their non-monotonic conclusions.
+Default logic and autoepistemic logic are the most common examples of non-monotonic logics that have been formalized that way.

+Model-theoretic formalization of a non-monotonic logic begins with restriction of the semantics of a suitable monotonic logic to some special models, for instance, to minimal models, and then derives a set of non-monotonic rules of inference, possibly with some restrictions on which contexts these rules may be applied in, so that the resulting deductive system is sound and complete with respect to the restricted semantics.
+Unlike some proof-theoretic formalizations that suffered from well-known paradoxes and were often hard to evaluate with respect of their consistency with the intuitions they were supposed to capture, model-theoretic formalizations were paradox-free and left little, if any, room for confusion about what non-monotonic patterns of reasoning they covered.
+Examples of proof-theoretic formalizations of non-monotonic reasoning, which revealed some undesirable or paradoxical properties or did not capture the desired intuitive comprehensions, that have been successfully (consistent with respective intuitive comprehensions and with no paradoxical properties, that is) formalized by model-theoretic means include first-order circumscription, closed-world assumption, and autoepistemic logic.